-In this section, we derive the policy between the vector of LMP and the load vector via multi-parametric quadratic programming theory.
+In this section, we derive the relationship between the vector of LMP and the load vector via multi-parametric quadratic programming theory.
 An illustrative example is presented in Section~\ref{sec:toy}, to intuitively present the policy in one-dimensional space.
-And the policy derivation algorithm for SCED problem is given in Section~\ref{sec:policy}.
+And the policy derivation algorithm for ED problem is given in Section~\ref{sec:policy}.